Object-oriented Neural Programming (OONP) for Document Understanding: Experiments

 \subsubsection{Data \& task}

 We implement \OONP for parsing Chinese police report (brief description of criminal cases written by policeman), as illustrated in the left panel of Figure \ref{fig:task-example}.
 We consider a corpus of 5,500 cases with a variety of crime categories, including theft, robbery, drug dealing and others.
 The ontology we designed for this task mainly consists of a number of \poos and \ioos connected through a \eoo with several types of relations, as illustrated in the right panel of Figure \ref{fig:task-example}.
 A \poo has three internal properties: \name (string), \gender (categorical) and \age (number), and two types of external links (\suspect and \victimx) to an \eoox.
 An \ioo has three internal properties: \name (string), \quantity (string) and \valuee (string), and six types of external links (\texttt{stolen}, \texttt{drug}, \texttt{robbed}, \texttt{swindled}, \texttt{damaged}, and \texttt{other}) to an \eoox.
 Compared with bAbI in Section \ref{s:babi}, the police report ontology has less pairwise links but much richer internal properties for objects of all three objects.
 Although the language in this dataset is reasonably formal, the corpus coverages a big variety of topics and language styles, and has a high proportion of typos.
+On average, a sample has 95.24 Chinese words and the ontology has 3.35 objects, 3.47 mentions and 5.02 relationships.
 The average length of a document is 95 Chinese characters, with digit string (say, ID number) counted as one character.